zircon-tech/cloud-ops-docs/docs/customer-acceptance-for-projects.md

 | **Business Analyst** | User acceptance testing, business validation | 5-10 hours/week |

 **Customer Acceptance Responsibilities:**

 - Participate in all scheduled training sessions
 - Complete knowledge transfer validation activities
 - Provide feedback on documentation and procedures
 - Execute formal acceptance testing procedures
 - Sign off on milestone deliverables and final acceptance

+*Note: Customer team availability requirements are examples.
+Actual resource requirements and responsibilities are specified in the Work Order and ICCA documentation for each project.*

 ### Warranty and Support Terms

 **30-Day Warranty Period:**

 - Defect resolution at no additional cost
 - Support for issues related to delivered solution
 - Documentation updates and corrections
 - Additional training if gaps identified

 **Post-Go-Live Support:**

 - Transition to operational support model
 - Knowledge transfer validation period
 - Performance monitoring and optimization